Organising a petition

 Ask people to give their postcode, as this helps show that they are real people and, if relevant, that they live in the area affected by the issue.
 Include the petition text at the top of every page of a paper petition, so that all signatures are clearly below the demand.

 Writing your petition

+People need to understand what they are signing quickly and easily.
 Make sure your petition is clear, accurate and concise.
 Do not use overly formal or legalistic language.
-It is useful to include the following:

 - have as many volunteers as possible

 - produce a briefing sheet for volunteers so they can respond to any queries (see State your Case)

 - print flyers to give to everyone who you ask to sign the petition, explaining what the petition is about, giving the contact details for your group and inviting them to get in touch and get involved